 Now if things are changing at an unprecedented clip, it should come as no surprise that the disciplinary boundaries of architecture should be changing as well.
 Appropriately, the Glue Studio, liberating the architect from the role of dogmatic creator, positions design within a complex and contingent network of interested people (consultants, policy-makers, developers, industry specialists, residents, and activists).
 The resultant approach locates architecture as a possible urban strategy where the architect occupies a myriad of roles (designer, negotiator, manager, organizer, and sleuth).
 Playing the part of an allegorical “binding agent” between multiple constituents requires significant exploratory overhead as well as a commitment to collaborative processes.

-Lille Design for Change, Taubman College of Architecture + Urban Planning
+The studio was made possible through the support of Lille Design for Change, the University of Michigan Experiential Learning Fund and Taubman College of Architecture + Urban Planning.